Murder of Suzanne Marie Collins: Advocacy of Jack and Trudy Collins

 After the murder, the Collinses dealt with their grief in part by joining a Fairfax County support group for surviving members of homicide victims led by Carroll Ellis and Sandra Witt.
 They began attending the hearings and criminal proceedings of the man who would be convicted of murdering their daughter.
 Their involvement with the support group led both Collinses to become deeply involved with activism and reform work.

 With the appeals of Alley stretching into years, the Collinses became frustrated with the long habeas corpus appeals and continuing delay of Alley's sentence.

 In March 1991, Jack Collins addressed delegates at the Crime Summit in Washington, D.C., convened by then Attorney General Richard Thornburgh.
 Collins's statement was about the lack of finality with criminal convictions and pressing for reform.

 In the early 1990s, Jack and Trudy Collins served as the Eastern Regional Directors of Citizens for Law and Order, based in Oakland, California.
 Jack Collins worked with Executive Director Lee Chancellor of the Judicial Reform Foundation to create a pamphlet on habeas corpus abuses and history of the judicial process.
-On May 7, 1991, Jack Collins testified before Congress on, habeas corpus reform and the endless appeals that Alley was requesting, yet stood by the State’s decision to not let science ruin the case by testing the DNA evidence.
+On May 7, 1991, Jack Collins testified before Congress on habeas corpus reform and the endless appeals that Alley was requesting, and supported the State’s decision to stop DNA testing.
 Trudy Collins was in attendance in support of her husband.

 The Collinses have also established a scholarship named the Suzanne Marie Collins Perpetual Scholarship, first awarded in 1996.